A HEART FOR ASIA

-From the time I was eight years old, God has given me a deep burden for the lost and the desire to serve Him on the mission field.
-I will always remember lying awake at night as a young girl, praying for the gospel to be spread throughout the world as the Spirit would place specific regions of the world and certain missionary’s needs on my heart to pray for.
+From the time I was eight years old, God has given me a deep burden for the lost and the desire to serve Him overseas.
+I will always remember lying awake at night as a young girl, praying for the gospel to be spread throughout the world as the Spirit would place specific regions of the world and certain needs of His people on my heart to pray for.
 I deeply treasured this time of praying for the Kingdom of God, thankful that the Lord would allow a girl as small as me to intercede for His people around the world.
 But for ten years I struggled with a fear that seemed beyond my control.

-Almost every night, God would place India on my heart.
-For a reason altogether unknown to me, I experienced a fear so spiritually gripping that I would resist thinking about India with all of my might and would refuse to pray for God’s people there.
-I remember the Spirit prompting me to trust Him as He was inevitably bringing India to my mind.
-But I continuously responded by slamming down a steel door at the entrance of my heart and telling God, “No. I cannot pray for India...
+Almost every night, God would place Asia on my heart.
+For a reason altogether unknown to me, I experienced a fear so spiritually gripping that I would resist thinking about this place with all of my might and would refuse to pray for God’s people there.
+I remember the Spirit prompting me to trust Him as He was inevitably bringing this specific place to my heart.
+But I continuously responded by slamming down a steel door at the entrance of my heart and telling God, “No. I cannot pray for them...
 I am too afraid.
-And don’t you dare send me there one day!”.
-This fear carried into my daily life as even a simple piece of fabric that reminded me of India’s culture would cause me to freeze internally with dread.
+And don’t you dare send me there one day!”
+This fear carried into my daily life as simple decorations that reminded me of this culture would cause me to freeze internally with dread.

 “Come and hear, all you who fear God, and I will tell what he has done for my soul.
 I cried to him with my mouth, and high praise was on my tongue.
 If I had cherished iniquity in my heart, the Lord would not have listened.
 But truly God has listened; he has attended to the voice of my prayer.”

 “Show me your ways, O Lord, teach me your paths.
 Guide me in your truth and teach me, for you are God my Savior, and my hope is in you all day long.”

 “Ponder anew what the Almighty can do, who in His love does befriend you.”